solarsnoop/PCM60X-Monitor/README.md

 - USB Serial adapter with PL2303
 - PCM60X Solar Charger

+add in /bin/sudoers ->
+nano /bin/sudoers
+add this line at the end
+www-data ALL=(root) NOPASSWD: /usr/bin/python

+**phyton2.7 and php5 compatible codes**
+folders:
+/var/www/html/ -> copy all in this folder or create a new subfolder

+additional you need to have the rasberry pi user www-data (If not exist) sudo adduser $USER www-data sudo chgrp -R www-data /var/www sudo chmod -R g+w /var/www sudo chmod g+s /var/www

 The PCM60X Web Monitor use in your local network with: http://ip-raspberryPi/monitor.php Chrome/Firefox is tested